shakilemon73/e-newspapar/replit.md

 ## Recent Changes (January 15, 2025)

+### Created All Footer Pages with Supabase Integration (January 15, 2025)
+✓ **COMPLETED**: All footer pages created with proper Supabase connection and UX design principles ✓ Created About.tsx page with team members, contact info, and company details from Supabase ✓ Created Contact.tsx page with contact form, department info, and message submission to Supabase ✓ Created EditorialPolicy.tsx page with editorial policies and guidelines from Supabase ✓ Created Advertisement.tsx page with ad packages, rates, and pricing from Supabase ✓ Created Archive.tsx page with article search, filtering, and pagination from Supabase ✓ Created PrivacyPolicy.tsx page with privacy sections and policies from Supabase ✓ Created TermsOfService.tsx page with terms sections and legal information from Supabase ✓ Added all footer pages to App.tsx routing system with proper paths ✓ Updated Footer.tsx component to link to all new pages correctly ✓ Applied Don Norman's UX principles from design philosophy document:
+  - Discoverability: Clear visual affordances and interactive elements
+  - Feedback: Immediate visual feedback for all user actions
+  - Constraints: Design guides users toward correct actions
+  - Mapping: Natural relationship between controls and effects
+  - Signifiers: Clear visual cues indicate possible actions ✓ All pages include proper error handling, loading states, and fallback data ✓ All pages are fully responsive and accessible with proper touch targets ✓ All pages connect to Supabase with appropriate table structures and queries ✓ All pages include proper Bengali localization and date formatting

+**Footer Pages Routes:**
+- /about → About page with team info
+- /contact → Contact page with form
+- /editorial-policy → Editorial policy page
+- /advertisement → Advertisement packages page
+- /archive → News archive with search
+- /privacy-policy → Privacy policy page
+- /terms-of-service → Terms of service page

 ### Fixed All 404 Errors and Missing Pages (January 15, 2025)
 ✓ **RESOLVED**: All 404 errors fixed and missing pages created ✓ Created VideoDetail.tsx page with proper video player, metadata, and error handling